+Research shows that psychotherapy patients show improvement in their mental health both during and after treatment.
 Psychotherapy has many benefits and can have advantages over medication.
 A major advantage over treatment with medication is that psychotherapy has fewer physical side effects, although your therapist may suggest a dual approach of therapy and medication to relieve symptoms like anxiety and depression.

 Short-term psychotherapy has been shown to improve symptoms of depression, anxiety disorders including social anxiety, OCD, phobias, bipolar disorder and eating disorders.
 It also creates lasting changes that provide further benefit as time passes.
 These improvements occur both with and without the addition of medication.